Samuel Gruetter: Résumé

 | 09/2017 – 09/2024 |

-Research assistant at MIT in Prof. Adam Chlipala’s Programming Languages and Verification group, developing Bedrock2, a framework in Rocq (formerly Coq) based on separation logic to formally verify systems code, formal RISC-V ISA semantics, a formally verified compiler from a subset of C to RISC-V machine code, end-to-end systems proofs that cross the software-hardware boundary, a formally verified cryptographic server, and proofs about a trap handler combining C and assembly.
-Also worked with the Rocq team to improve Rocq (e.g. the lia tactic) for our group’s use cases |
+Research assistant at MIT in Prof. Adam Chlipala’s Programming Languages and Verification group, developing Bedrock2, a framework in Rocq (formerly Coq) based on separation logic to formally verify systems code.
+Research highlights include end-to-end systems proofs that cross the software-hardware boundary [PLDI’21] and Live Verification, a program verification framework that displays tweakable symbolic state to the programmers as they write their code [PLDI’24] |

 | 05/2017 – 07/2017 |

-Visitor at University of Melbourne, working with Prof. Toby Murray on separation-logic extensions for information flow control proofs for C |
+Visitor at University of Melbourne, working with Prof. Toby Murray on separation-logic extensions for information flow control proofs for C [PLAS’17] |

 | 10/2016 – 03/2017 |

-Visiting student research collaborator in Prof. Andrew Appel’s lab at Princeton University, working on my MSc thesis on improving their Verified Software Toolchain, a separation logic for C programs, and using it to verify symmetric cryptography, the AES implementation of Mbed TLS |
+Visiting student research collaborator at Princeton University in Prof. Andrew Appel’s lab, writing MSc thesis on improving their Verified Software Toolchain, a separation logic for C programs, and using it to verify symmetric cryptography, the AES implementation of Mbed TLS [JAR’18] |

 | 12/2013 – 07/2015 |

-MSc Research Scholar at EPFL, working part-time as a research assistant at Prof. Martin Odersky’s Programming Methods Lab, writing proofs about Dependent Object Types, the formal model behind Scala |
+MSc Research Scholar at EPFL, working part-time as a research assistant in Prof. Martin Odersky’s Scala Lab, writing proofs about Dependent Object Types, the formal model behind Scala [WF’16] |

 Industry Internships